Adjudica.AI — Glass Box Solutions, Inc.

 - Cannot delegate professional judgment to AI

-- Must review AI outputs before use in legal proceedings
+- Must review AI outputs before use in legal proceedings, client communications, or submissions to the WCAB, DWC, or any other forum

-- Are liable for errors in AI-assisted work product
+- Are liable for errors in AI-assisted work product, including work prepared by supervised staff

 3.4 Client Communication Considerations